 As you begin to learn to play the drums, you might find it difficult to know where to start when practicing on your own.
 Additionally, due to the loud nature of the drums, you may find practicing using a full kit impractical in many situations.
 Read the following tips on drum lesson practice from those offering the best drum lessons in Toronto to get a few ideas on how you can improve your drumming technique without having to play a full kit at full volume.

-Use a Practice Pad or Put a T-Shirts Over Your Drums
+Use a Practice Pad or Put a T-Shirt Over Your Drums

 Practice Rhythms if You Don’t Have Access to a Kit